Harmonic tropical morphisms and approximation: Prerequisites

 Unlike holomorphic discs, holomorphic annuli have a non trivial modulus.
-For example, the annuli $A_{r,R} = \left\lbrace z \in \mathbb{C} \: \big| \: r < \vert z \vert < R \right\rbrace$ are determined up to biholomorphism by the single conformal invariant $\log \left( \frac{R}{r}\right)$, see e.g. \cite{Rud}.
+For example, the annuli $A_{r,R} = \left\lbrace z \in \mathbb{C} \: \big| \: r \leqslant \vert z \vert \leqslant R \right\rbrace$ are determined up to bi-holomorphism by the single conformal invariant $\frac{1}{2\pi}\log \left( \frac{R}{r}\right)$, see \cite[Ch.14]{Rud}.
 This conformal invariant is related to so-called extremal lengths on complex domains, see e.g. \cite{Ahl}.
-It is a classical fact that any holomorphic annulus is biholomorphic to $A_{r,R}$ for some $0<r<R$.
-Hence, they have a single modulus.
-Another model can be chosen as
+Since any holomorphic annulus is bi-holomorphic to $A_{1,R}$ for some $R>0$, holomorphic annuli have a single modulus, see either \cite[Ch.5, \S 1, Theorem 10]{Ahl79} or \cite[Proposition 3.2.1]{Hub}.
+An other useful model for holomorphic annuli is given by